0xlemons/CC-checker/README.md

 checks for mastercards, visas, discover cards, and American express you can easily add more, Just lookup the CC Identidifier prefixes and add them into the code.

-i use it for trials
+i use it for trials, only ones that dont charge to validate